 Do you offer cancellation insurance?

 Cancellation insurance is your personal responsibility, and we strongly recommend that you take out insurance for your trip.
 We cannot be held responsible for a cancellation for any reason, whatever it may be.
 It’s hard to believe it will happen to you, but sometimes life has a way of changing our plans for us.
 Please protect yourself!
 If you would like to take out insurance for your trip, typically done after travel and accommodations are booked, we recommend that you take a look at the options available on sites like ADAR, Insure My Trip, or Travelers Med.
-These websites allow you to compare the plans offered by reputable travel insurance groups.
-Some insurance companies that we recommend are: CSA, Travelex, and AIG Travel Guard.
-These websites allow you to compare the plans offered by reputable travel insurance groups.
-Haven in is in no way affiliated with any of these companies and these are merely suggestions.
+Some other insurance companies that you can investigate are: CSA, Travelex, and AIG Travel Guard.
+Haven In is in no way affiliated with any of these companies and these are merely suggestions.
 We suggest you shop around and compare until you find a product that best suits your needs.